multiversx/mx-docs/docs/developers/tutorials/your-first-microservice.md

 ### Let's deep dive into the microservice code and explain the 2 basic features we implemented.

-We want to minimize the number of requests done directly on the blockchain because they can be slow sometimes, so we'll first make a blockchain read for the time to pong value, we'll cache that value and all the subsequent reads will be done from the cache.
+We want to minimize the number of requests done directly on the blockchain because of the overhead they incur, so we'll first read the time to `pong` from the blockchain, we'll cache that value and all the subsequent reads will be done from the cache.
 That value won't change over time.
-It will only reset AFTER we pong.
+It will only reset AFTER we `pong`.

 ## The Cache